 An evaluation strategy is an important aspect of a best practice Open Streets program.
 It is something that takes careful thought and planning so it should be created upfront.

-In fact, when building your team (take to build your team page) it may be useful to find a person or group who has a particular expertise in evaluation.
+In fact, when building your team it may be useful to find a person or group who has a particular expertise in evaluation.
 An evaluation partner can take on specific tasks, lessening your workload, and they can also assist in providing a more objective third-party perspective.

 When looking for an evaluation partner, you might consider someone from a local college or university—perhaps an urban planning, public health, or recreation program/department.